Authors

 Alana Hoare, EdD

-Dr. Catharine Dishke Hondzel is the Dean, Academic Excellence and Teaching Innovation, at Lampton College.
-She previously served as the Director of the Centre for Excellence in Learning and Teaching at Thompson Rivers University (2017-22).
+Dr. Catharine Dishke Hondzel is the Dean, Academic Excellence and Teaching Innovation, at Lambton College in Sarnia, Ontario.
+She previously served as the Director of the Centre for Excellence in Learning and Teaching at Thompson Rivers University.
 She holds a PhD in educational psychology (Western University) and an MA in applied social psychology (Windsor).
-Her work as an educational developer centres on appreciative faculty development, undergraduate research, experiential learning and the scholarship of teaching and learning.
-Her teaching experience has been in the discipline of social and educational psychology, including personality, health, adult education and research methods.
-Catharine’s research projects have examined the role of teaching and the environment in fostering creativity; retention, completion and well-being in academic and trades students; and faculty and student perceptions of teaching cultures at research-intensive universities.
+Her work in research and teaching is centred on appreciative faculty development, undergraduate research, experiential learning, and the scholarship of teaching and learning.

 Catharine Dishke Hondzel, PhD